Zhongzhu-Chu/Zhongzhu-Chu.github.io/index.md

 ---
 #### WORKING PAPERS
-**Chu, Z.**, Chen, Z*.
-The Impact of Government XXX on Industrial XXX Efficiency: Analyse Based on XXX Instruments.
+[1] The Impact of Government XXX on Industrial XXX Efficiency: Analyse Based on XXX Instruments.

-Chen, Z., **Chu, Z * .**  (Corresponding author).
-The Education-Selective Effect of Local Government Attention on Talents: Evidence Based on Provincial Panel Data.
+[2] The Education-Selective Effect of Local Government Attention on Talents: Evidence Based on Provincial Panel Data.

-Hu, J., Irfan, M., **Chu, Z.**, and Hu, M *.
-Has green finance promoted XXX development?
+[3] Has green finance promoted XXX development?
 Empirical evaluation from the XXX method.

-Chen, P *., **Chu, Z.**, and Dagestani, A.
-Can XXX energy shape a city's climate XXX?
+[4] Can XXX energy shape a city's climate XXX?

-Chen, P *., Wu, Y. , and **Chu, Z.**.
-Towards Energy-Efficient Cities: How Does the XX Contribute?
+[5] Towards Energy-Efficient Cities: How Does the XX Contribute?

+[6] How can stock space become an engine for innovative development?
+Insights from Nanjing and Shanghai

 ---
 #### PUBLICATIONS